Add GeoGirafe to an existing GeoMapFish project

 html_filename: index.html

 You don't have to.
 Admin interfaces control available themes and layers.
-The geogirafe interface will work fine with the desktop interface in the admin.
+The GeoGirafe interface will work fine with the desktop interface in the admin.

 While editing vars, configure the Content Security Policy (CSP).
-Replace sitn.ne.ch with your geogirafe domain, and geogirafe with your chosen entrypoint.
-Check your console for any additional domains or rules you may need.
+Replace sitn.ne.ch with your GeoGirafe domain, and <gg-instance-name> with your chosen entrypoint.

 global_headers: